-Irv Noren was an outfielder who played eleven years in the major leagues, with a batting average of .275.
+Irv Noren was an outfielder who played eleven years in the major leagues, tallying a very respectable career batting average of .275, along with a stellar 35 percent OBP.
 He appeared in three World Series and was on the All-Star team in 1954.
 He hit .300 in the 1952 World Series.

 He suffered from chronic knee problems.

-He managed the Hawaii Islanders in 1962-1963.
+He managed the Hawaii Islanders in 1962 and 1963.
 It being the Hawaiian Islands, Noren had a $50 fine for any player who showed up too sunburned to play.
 He said one player came to Hawaii and got off the plane carrying a snorkel and flippers.

-- 1948 MVP Texas League Fort Worth Cats
+- 1948 Player of the Year Texas League Fort Worth Cats

 - 1949 MVP Pacific Coast League Hollywood Stars